“The wound is the place where the light enters you.”

 - It’s okay to be imperfect.
 I’m someone who usually excels at daily self-care practices – everything from eating well, to prioritizing sleep, to meditation and practicing gratitude.
 In 2020, this felt much harder to do.
 I didn’t give up on self-care altogether – I did my best – but I let go of striving for perfection.
 I still cooked most of my meals, but I also ate a lot more dessert.
 I went to bed on time some nights and stayed up bingeing Netflix on others.
 When meditation felt beyond my reach, I simply let my mind float as I stared out the window.
 And on the mornings when I felt too sad to do anything, I found songs that soothed me, and kept my to-do list small.

 - I learned to ask for help.
 Being in a wheelchair made this a requirement, and my husband was amazing.
 I’m an independent person, so it wasn’t easy to depend on him so heavily.
 The gift I gave both of us was to accept his help as gratefully and graciously as possible.
 My friends also offered help, and while in the past I would have declined, this time I took them up on it.
 I asked them to bring us home-cooked Paleo AIP dinners the first few days after my surgery.
 It was such a joy to answer the door (in our masks) to receive that food each night, and my friends felt the joy of giving.
+If you struggle with asking for help yourself, listen to my podcast episode 186: How to Ask for Help.

 - Therapy is a form of self-care.
 This is another way I asked for help this year, and it’s one of the best choices I could have made.
 I am a strong person, but 2020 was too much for me to handle on my own.
 From the very first therapy session, it made a huge difference.
 I felt calmer within the chaos of my life and clearer about how to move forward.
 There are so many types of therapy out there.
 Sometimes it takes a few tries to find the right person and technique for you.
 I actually worked with two therapists, and loved them both.
 One focused on cognitive behavioral therapy – helping me understand and respond to the stress I was under.
 The other focused on releasing unconscious beliefs that were holding me back, using hypnotherapy and gestalt therapy.
 Not only did my emotional health improve, but my physical health improved as well.
 Before therapy, my wound healing had stalled in spite of getting the best medical care.
 After therapy, my wound closed rapidly.
 The mind-body connection is powerful.